krauwu/SSF3D/README.md

 # SDF3D

 ## Introduction
-we write our codes on HSSDA's framework and increased its performance.
+we write our codes on HSSDA's framework and surpass its performance.
 The setup operations are same as HSSDA and the code will be completed soon.

 ## Installation